gman999/doc/general/network-host-discovery.md

 The [nmap Book](https://nmap.org/book/ndiff-man-periodic.html) provides a simple shell script to run out of the Unix cron daemon.

-This is a customization of that shell script, and it should run on any Unix or Unix like system.
+This is a customization of that shell script, and it should run on any Unix or Unix-like system.
 The four variables can be edited as per particular needs or the system the script is running from.

 _$targets_ refers to the nmap scan targets, and can be edited to scan individual hosts {192.168.1.1} or a network {192.168.1.0/24}.